hawtio/hawtio/examples/war-plugin/README.md

 This sample application demonstrates how to write a plugin for [Hawtio v3+](https://github.com/hawtio/hawtio) as a WAR file; WAR plugins are useful when deploying Hawtio and plugins to an application server such as Jetty, WildFly, and Tomcat.

+This example also uses [Hawtio minimal console](../../hawtio-war-minimal) instead of the default war for demonstrating purposes.

 ## How to run

 Build the project: